 Victoria Dew's top 3 insights into making an internal communications impact in the workplace:

-- Learn to better manage your IC resources to be more effective and efficient.
+- Learn to better manage your employee communication tools to be more effective and efficient.

 - Find out how to solve actual business challenges to impress your executive team.

-First, let’s talk about bedazzling.
+First, let's talk about bedazzling.
 Bedazzling is how to put a little more magic into everything you do, how to have more fun doing it, and more importantly, how to really make an impact on your business.
-Communication professionals often get bogged down in tactics and deliverables while forgetting that your job is an integral part of business strategy.
+Communication professionals often get bogged down in tactics and deliverables.
+That makes it easy to forget that your job is an integral part of business strategy.

-Dew also says that the magic castle of communication often seems a little far away.
-In order to get there, she says that communication professionals might have to work with the resources they already have, bedazzling what they’ve got by taking a look at their internal comms toolkits to assess current resources and find room for improvement.
+Victoria says that the magic castle of communication often seems distant.
+To get there, she says that communication professionals might need to work with the resources they already have, bedazzling what they've got.
+This means taking a look at their employee communication tools to assess current resources and finding room for improvement.

-Here are a few resources that communication professionals might consider to help create bedazzling internal comms in the workplace:
+Here are 8 resources that might help communication professionals create magical internal comms in the workplace:

-- Engagement surveys offer an opportunity to be creative and to get employees to respond in new and innovative ways while also creating a buzz about projects and initiatives that are ongoing.
+- Engagement surveys offer an opportunity to be creative and to get employees to respond in new and innovative ways - while also creating a buzz about ongoing projects and initiatives.